Marc-Bouche/fintech-performance-analysis/README.md

 ### **1. Customer Behavior Hypothesis**
 **Hypothesis**:
-Customers with higher annual income and homeownership status (Own/Mortgage) are less likely to default on loans compared to those who rent.
+Customers with higher income and homeownership (Own/Mortgage) are less likely to have loans in "Default" status, and the distribution of all loan statuses (Fully Paid, Current, Default) varies across income and homeownership categories.

 **KPIs**:
 - **Loan Status Distribution**: Analyze the distribution of all loan statuses (e.g., Fully Paid, Current, Default) across income ranges and homeownership categories.